Visit some of Maui’s most scenic locations, including Haleakala National Park, Iao Valley, and Kealia Wildlife Refuge, on this immersive tour.

-You’ll find there’s an endless amount of things to do on the Island of Maui, Hawaii’s second largest island.
-Commonly known as the Valley Isle, for its dramatic mountain landscape, Maui offers incredible activities of both land and sea.
-You can find everything from miles of pristine white sand beaches to tours of Maui’s historic towns filled with rich history and classic Hawaii culture.
+There are an endless amount of things to do on Hawaii’s second largest island.
+Commonly known as the Valley Isle because of its dramatic mountain landscape, Maui offers incredible activities for both land and sea.
+Find everything from miles of pristine white sand beaches to tours of Maui’s historic towns filled with rich history and classic Hawaii culture.

 For two decades, Conde Nast Traveler readers have voted Maui – the Valley Isle – as the Best Island in the World.
 Their reasons are found everywhere: on ancient volcanic slopes, in the valleys that gave Maui its nickname, along miles of scenic shoreline, and in its azure coastal waters.

 The discoveries here are downright magical.
 Rise above the clouds on Mt.
 Haleakala and marvel at its other-worldly beauty and the rare species that survive near the summit.
 Watch the spectacular sunrise on the summit, the highest peak in Maui.
 Wind through Upcountry Maui, where farmers produce an array of agricultural products including lavender, protea, beef, pineapples, onions, and strawberries.
 Drive along one of the world’s most beautiful coastlines to Lahaina, once home to whalers and seafarers, and today a hot spot for shopping, dining, and entertainment.
 The Haleakala, Upcountry Maui & Iao Valley Day Tour will take you to many of these locations.